 - Sow lawn seed when the ground is dry and rain is expected.

-- Mow when conditions are correct, ie ground not too wet, not too low.
+- Mow when conditions are correct, ie ground not too wet, not too low a cut yet.

 - Planting of new perennial flowers and lifting and dividing of established plants can be carried out if necessary, but do not delay, and make sure the plants are watered until they re-establish fully.